vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```

-If a `resource server` receives a request with such an access token, it needs to verify and inspect the access token before it can trust its content.
+If a `resource server` receives a request with such an access token, it needs to verify and inspect the token before it can trust its content.
 To verify the token, the `resource server` needs to obtain the `public key` to check the token signature.
-This `public key` can either configured statically or fetched dynamically from the OpenID Provider by leveraging the `kid` information from the JWT header section.
+This `public key` can either be configured statically or fetched dynamically from the OpenID Provider by leveraging the `kid` information from the JWT header section.
 Note that most `OpenID providers`, such as Keycloak, provide a dedicated endpoint for dynamic public key lookups, e.g. `http://localhost:8080/auth/realms/vertx/protocol/openid-connect/certs`.
 A standard for providing public key information is [JSON Web Key Set (JWKS)](https://tools.ietf.org/html/rfc7517).
-This JWKS information is usually cached by the resource server to avoid the overhead of fetching JWKS for every request.
+The JWKS information is usually cached by the resource server to avoid the overhead of fetching JWKS for every request.

 An example response for Keycloak's JWKS endpoint looks like this:
 ```